• Skip to primary navigation

 Give it a try asap and let me know what you think! 🙂

-Wild Blueberry Pancake Smoothie with Greens
+Blueberry Pancake Smoothie

 Snacking in Sneakers

-This wild blueberry pancake smoothie packs in all the yummy flavors that you think of in your favorite morning breakfast treat!
+This blueberry pancake smoothie packs in all the yummy flavors that you think of in your favorite morning breakfast treat!
 Plus, added greens pack in extra vitamins and minerals.

 Print Recipe Pin Recipe